 Your privacy is very important to us.When you visit our website,please agree to the use of all cookies.For more information about personal data processing,please go t0 《Privacy Policy Statement》

-he 40th Annual Meeting of the Society for Immunotherapy of Cancer (SITC) will officially kick off in Maryland, USA, from November 7 to 9, 2025.
-As one of the world's largest and most prestigious international conferences focused on cancer immunotherapy, the SITC Annual Meeting is dedicated to advancing the science and application of cancer immunotherapy, discovering breakthroughs, and improving outcomes for all cancer patients.
+The 40th Annual Meeting of the Society for Immunotherapy of Cancer (SITC) will officially kick off in Maryland, USA, from November 7 to 9, 2025.
+As one of the world's largest and most prestigious international conferences focused on cancer immunotherapy, the SITC Annual Meeting is dedicated to advancing the science and application of cancer immunotherapy, discovering breakthroughs, and improving the prognosis for all cancer patients.

-The latest clinical breakthrough of Junsai Bio's GC101 has been included in the meeting.
-A patient with grade IV glioblastoma achieved complete tumor eradication just 4 weeks after a single intravenous infusion of GC101 Tumor-Infiltrating Lymphocyte (TIL), and has maintained tumor-free survival for over 20 months to date.
-This breakthrough brings new hope for the treatment of such advanced malignant tumors and will be shared with global experts through a poster presentation and online format.
+Juncell Therapeutics' latest clinical breakthrough with GC101 has also been included.
+A patient with grade IV glioblastoma achieved complete tumor clearance just 4 weeks after a single infusion of GC101 TILs, and has maintained tumor-free survival for more than 20 months to date—bringing new hope for the treatment of such advanced malignant tumors.
+This latest breakthrough will be shared with global industry experts in the form of a poster presentation and online session.

 Poster Details